cherryc0117/cherryc0117/README.md

 ## About ⭐
 - 🌱 I am currently studying full-stack web development and technologies in Python.
 - ☺️ Pronouns: She/Her
+- 📖 Favorite Quotation: “Whether it’s the best of times or the worst of times, it’s the only time we’ve got.” —— Art Buchwald
 - :e-mail: How to reach me: [Email](mailto:cherryc@umich.edu)

 Thanks for stopping by! 😊